sidleerling/SQL-Project---Retail-Sales-Analysis-/README.md

 ### Customer Behavior

-**22. Understood which products do males and females buy the most?**
+**22. Understood which products do males and females buy the most**

 ```sql
 with gender_wise_purchase as (